 Project based workflow

 IDE’s have the concept of projects.
-You open your project in the IDE and keep it all together in one directory.
-The IDE will remember your project and all its settings.
+You open your project in the IDE and keep it all together in one window.
+The IDE will remember your project and all its settings as well.

 What is The Best Python IDE?